alex-otd/serpapi-with-status/README.md

 cd serpapi-with-status
 ```

----

 ### Step 2: Create a Virtual Environment

-**This step is required to avoid conflicts with other Python projects.**
+This step is required to avoid conflicts with other Python projects.

 ```bash
 python -m venv .venv